nabil828/comp4537-f22/Labs/Lab 3 - RESTful API server/readme.md

 ---
 # Deploy your site to Heroku
 Create an account on Heroku, [install the Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli), and make sure you have less than five app.

+Also, you need git cli to be installed on your shell.

 First change the listening port to